paguiar0626/CSC212_Project/README.md

 This file is a simple text file with a script of the entire movie, "Shrek".
 This is a sample text file that can be used with our implementation.

-#### 6. dataset.txt
+#### 6. dataset.txt + original_dataset.txt

-This file is a comprehensive text file with Google Search data taken from Kaggle.
+This file is an abbreviated text file with Google Search data taken from Kaggle.
+We used this version during the presentation.
+The full version is aptly named "original_dataset.txt".
 See [here](https://www.kaggle.com/GoogleNewsLab/food-searches-on-google-since-2004) for more information about the data itself.

 ### **Compilation**